 - Studying hard and building a strong network while in college leads to landing your dream job upon graduation.

-- Starting a business and working long hours when others are off having fun leads to you having a thriving business and people thinking you’re an overnight success.
+- Starting a business and working long hours when others are having fun leads to a thriving business and people thinking you’re an overnight success.

-While it’s impossible for you to have complete control of what happens in your life, you can play a bigger role in it than you might realize.
+While you can’t control what happens in your life, you play a bigger role in it than you might realize.